Updated: Oct 6, 2021

 Encourage your child to lay their belly on a small physioball or bosu to strengthen their core when coloring or playing on the floor.

 Have your child stand on a bosu ball or couch cushion/pillow with a standing desk when playing on a tablet.

 Decide on ___ minutes of moving your body for every 30 minutes of screen time.

-If you have questions regarding physical therapy activities or anything else mentioned in this blog, contact us HERE.
+If you have questions regarding physical therapy services or activities to incorporate into your child's daily routine, contact us HERE.